ATOM™ incremental encoder system with RTLF linear scale

 What is RTLF scale?

-RTLF is a low profile stainless steel ribbon scale featuring a customer selectable reference mark.
+RTLF is a low profile stainless steel tape scale featuring a customer selectable reference mark.
 There are two levels of available accuracy - standard 40 µm pitch scale with an accuracy of ±15 µm/m and high-spec 20 µm pitch and 40 µm pitch scales with an accuracy of ±5 µm/m.
 All scales can be supplied in lengths up to 10 m.

 RTLF-S is laid onto the substrate with self-adhesive backing tape.
 The self-adhesive is formulated in such a way that it allows for independent scale expansion to that of the substrate.